lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

-(2) design and manufacture an ultra-low power wireless sensor node for pipeline monitoring (3) minimise the power consumption of the node through hardware and software optimisation (4) design and develop non-invasive sensors and assess their performance
+(2) design and manufacture an ultra-low power wireless sensor node for pipeline monitoring (3) minimise the power consumption of the node through hardware and software optimisation (4) design and develop non-invasive sensors and assess their performance (5) assess the performance of the node and sensors and assess leak detection capabilities of the system (6) investigate and assess the effect of soil on Radio Frequency (RF) signal propagationex